Guide

 An SEO audit answers one question: why is this site ranking where it ranks, and what would move it?
 Everything else is detail underneath that question.

 That's why most free SEO audits are shallow.
-They're a crawler that checks a list of surface signals — missing meta descriptions, a few broken links, an image without alt text — and dumps a color-coded report.
+They're a crawler that checks a list of surface signals: missing meta descriptions, a few broken links, an image without alt text.
+Then it dumps a color-coded report.
 Useful as a starting inventory, but it has no idea what your business sells, who you're competing against, or what searchers actually want when they type your keywords.
 A real audit is a person reading the results in context.
 Below is what that person should be checking, phase by phase.
 None of this is secret; it's just rarely done thoroughly for free.

-The most common failure I see isn't a missing keyword; it's intent mismatch.
+The most common failure I see is intent mismatch, not a missing keyword.
 Someone writes a sales page and tries to rank it for an informational query, or publishes three near-identical pages that compete with each other.
 The audit's job is to map each page to a single, clear intent and flag the overlaps, gaps, and thin pages that dilute the whole site.

 Answer Engine Optimization (AEO) is the practice of structuring content so an AI can extract a clean, attributable answer.
 That means leading sections with a direct topic sentence, defining things plainly, using structured data so machines understand what a page is about, and building the kind of clear brand and entity signals that make an AI confident enough to name you.
-It overlaps heavily with good writing — which is the point.
+It overlaps heavily with good writing.
+That's the point.

 01